maximilien/musings/blogs/ai/0/social-media.md

 ### Option 1: Single Tweet (Under 280 characters)

-After 30 years at IBM, I left to build an AI Agents startup.
+After 30 years at IBM, I retired and left to build an AI Agents startup.

 Now I'm sharing what I'm learning in a new Substack: AI Musings